tsensei/OverTheWire-Bandit-Walkthrough/README.md

     password : NH2SXQwcBdpmTEzi3bvBHMM9H66vVXjL
 </pre>

-The root directory has a file containing the password, but interestingly the filename is `-` <br>
+**The root directory has a file containing the password, but interestingly the filename is `-`**

-Dashed filename requires some special attention as a preceding dash is commonly used to specify options for command. <br>
+Dashed filename requires some special attention as a preceding dash is commonly used to specify options for command.

 Tutorial on dashed filename : [Dashed Filename](https://www.webservertalk.com/dashed-filename)